NerdTech-aut/MapSnipper-Austria/README.md

-  -Magenta, --MagentaTelekom     only process layers with Magenta Telekom -Drei, --HutchisonDreiAustria  only process layers from Hutchison Drei Austria -fixed, --FixedBroadband       adds fixed broadband providers to the map
+  -Magenta, --MagentaTelekom     only process layers with Magenta Telekom -Drei, --HutchisonDreiAustria  only process layers from Hutchison Drei Austria -fixed, --FixedBroadband       adds fixed broadband providers to the map -grant, --BroadbandGrant       adds government supported broadband rollout to the map
 ```
 ## Acknowledgements:
 Thanks to [styxer](https://www.lteforum.at/user/styxer.7288/) aka. [styx3r](https://github.com/styx3r) for providing the fundamentals for this project!
 His project can be found [here](https://github.com/styx3r/breitbandatlas_analysis).